RegisSlim/LightRegionsRider/README.md

 ## What is Light Regions?

 Light Regions is a powerful optimization tool for real-time lights.
+Primarilly intended for HDRP it supports URP as well.

 ## How does it work?